20 Tips for Increasing Your Productivity When Freelancing

 14 – Have A Clear Process For Each Project

 To achieve your goal, you must plan.
 Before you begin to work on your project, think about the tasks you will need to complete and how you will do them.
-You need to plan precisely what you want to do and how you will do it.
+You need to plan precisely what you want and how you will do it.

 15 – Don’t Start a New Project Until You Have an Estimated Finish Date